opencomputeproject/onie/docs/GettingStarted.md

 Note:
-	1)If there is different OS(other than ONL) running on the swicth.Then halt the loading process at U-boot mode, => printenv
-           check the onie details.Open the ONIE in rescue mode,(while ONIE has many different installation modes, we recommend the rescue mode for doing a manual (read: via console) because it disables the automatic ONIE server discovery.)
+	1) If there is different OS(other than ONL) running on the swicth.Then halt the loading process at U-boot mode, => printenv check the onie details.Open the ONIE in rescue mode,(while ONIE has many different installation modes, we recommend the rescue mode for doing a manual (read: via console) because it disables the automatic ONIE server discovery.)
 	      => run onie_rescue